njwatson32/oauth-error/draft-watson-oauth-error.md

 This specification defines the following `WWW-Authenticate` auth-param value, which may be presented alongside any error code.

-    error_state
+    error_body
-        Indicates that the client SHOULD initiate a new authorization grant flow MUST add this parameter unmodified as the error_state parameter there.
+        A boolean indicating that the client SHOULD initiate a new authorization grant flow and add the response body as the error_state parameter there.
+        The client MUST NOT modify or introspect the error response body.

-If access tokens are validated by the authorization server, `error_state` is a private contract wholly within the authorization server and requires no specification (though see considerations below).
+If access tokens are validated by the authorization server, the error response body is a private contract wholly within the authorization server and requires no specification (though see considerations below).

 If access tokens are validated directly on the resource server (e.g. using an authorization server public key), then the authorization server will need to